 3. Manage your members

-A live chat software does not just streamline discussions — it also manages the membership in your group.
+Live chat service providers do not just streamline discussions—they also manage the membership in your group.
 Let’s face it: sometimes, even in business-related chats, some discussions can get heated, leading to virtual spats and fights.
 Team members throw themselves into an online brawl.
 The good news is: you, as the moderator, are in a position to suspend any or all of them should they not stop or shape up.

 4. Synchronize with other third-party apps